yesnik/linux-guides/users.md

 usermod -aG sudo kenny
 ```

-In case you need all members of the *sudo* group to execute any commands using passwordless *sudo*, change the configuration line:
+In case you need all members of the *sudo* group to execute any commands using *sudo* withoud password, change the config line:

 ```
+# Allow members of group sudo to execute any command
+# %sudo   ALL=(ALL:ALL) ALL
 %sudo   ALL=(ALL:ALL) NOPASSWD:ALL
 ```